• New to Volcano? Take a look at our Taste Guarantee

 White milk foam needs a rich and dark background so the designs really stand out on the surface of the cup.
 This all comes down to the cream of the coffee; Weak light crema that has dissipated will ruin even the best latte art designs so choosing the right coffee is important.

 Generally dark to medium roasted coffees will produce the richest crema so always look for this when selecting a coffee.
-We asked Ale to suggest the perfect coffee from our range and he suggests Firehouse or The Mount espresso
+We asked Ale to suggest the perfect coffee from our range and he suggests Firehouse Blend or The Mount Blend

 Finally shorter espresso shots might not taste perfect by themselves but they are better for pouring striking latte art.
 Try stopping your espresso shot slightly earlier before pouring milk and you should find that, because less water has been through the shot, the coffee you're pouring into has a darker, richer colour.